RMFogle/chat-app/README.md

 # chat-app

 ## Demo:
-Here is a working live demo:
+Here is a working live demo: https://chat-app-personal.netlify.app/

+Test app by logging in as:
+Username: Guest
+Password: 123123

+You can logout by:
+Right click --> dropdown menu --> scroll down to inspect --> Application --> Localstorage --> Right click --> clear.
+Refresh page should reset to login window.

 ## Motivation
 - I wanted to learn the basics on how to build a chat app and came across npm package react-chat-engine.
 After reading the documentation and doing some research I was able to build my first chat app.